 Tell the government about collective redundancies

-By law, you must inform the government’s Redundancy Payment Service (RPS) about your planned redundancies before you start collective consultation.
+By law, you must inform the government's Redundancy Payments Service (RPS) about your planned redundancies.

 You could be fined if you do not notify the RPS.